Five years after fire, a shining Notre Dame is ready to reopen its doors

 Notre Dame’s universal appeal

 The world watched in disbelief as the Notre Dame cathedral caught fire on April 15, 2019.
 By the following day, the cathedral’s wooden spire had collapsed, its upper walls were damaged, and most of its wooden roof was destroyed.
-The fire caused an outpouring of generosity, with individuals and businesses donating upwards of $1 billion toward restoration efforts within two years.
+The fire caused an outpouring of generosity, with individuals and businesses donating upward of $1 billion toward restoration efforts within two years.

-“[Notre Dame] is both a religious and a cultural monument, and has universal value to people,” says Nathalie Heinich, a French sociologist and author.
+Notre Dame “is both a religious and a cultural monument, and has universal value to people,” says Nathalie Heinich, a French sociologist and author.
 “To see a building that had remained identical since its construction be destroyed, it created a rare emotional reaction.
 There was a sense that both authenticity and antiquity – two fundamental heritage values – had been affected.”

 Though the fire was traumatic, it provided an opportunity to look at Notre Dame through a new lens.
 Early on, some called to restore the cathedral using contemporary design.
 But those ideas were eventually scrapped as heritage experts pushed for a restoration that respected the vision of Eugène Viollet-le-Duc, one of the architects who oversaw a major restoration of the cathedral in the mid-19th century.

-In August, the National Commission for Heritage and Architecture unanimously opposed President Macron’s plans to replace stained glass windows in six chapels in the cathedral’s nave with more modern versions.
+In August, the National Commission on Heritage and Architecture unanimously opposed President Macron’s plans to replace stained glass windows in six chapels in the cathedral’s nave with more modern versions.

 And despite an international competition to reimagine the rebuild of the cathedral’s famous spire, Mr. Macron ultimately opted to restore it to Viollet-le-Duc’s conception.
-Forty carpenters from French building company Le Bras Frères meticulously studied the 19th century sketches to recreate the medieval wooden spire.
+Forty carpenters from French building company Le Bras Frères meticulously studied the 19th-century sketches to re-create the medieval wooden spire.

 “We used the same methods as in that era, except that this time we used electric machines to cut the pieces of wood,” says carpenter Patrick Jouenne, who quit his job to become the lead carpenter on the spire rebuild.
 “It was a challenge but also an honor to work for Notre Dame.
 You realize, wow, you can’t dream of anything better.”

-Note: Editor’s note: This story was updated Dec.
-6, the same day as publication, to correct the spelling of Dorothée Chaoui-Derieux’s name.